ContinuumIO/tmphvdocs/doc/user_guide/index.rst

 User Guide
 **********

-The User Guide is the primary resource documenting key concepts that will help you use HoloViews in your work.
-For newcomers, a gentle introduction to HoloViews can be found in our `Getting Started <../getting_started/index.html>`_ guide and an overview of some interesting HoloViews examples can be found in our `Gallery <../gallery/index.html>`_.
-If you are looking for a specific component (or wish to view the available range of primitives), see our `Reference Gallery <../reference/index.html>`_.
+Our User Guide documents key concepts in detail.

+New users may prefer to start with the gentle introduction in our `Getting Started <../getting_started/index.html>`_ guide.

+To see what can be done with Project, see our `Gallery
+<../gallery/index.html>`_ of interesting examples.

+Contents:

 * `Annotating your Data <Annotating_Data.html>`_
    Core concepts when annotating your data with semantic metadata.